optimisticlucio/icy-tower-boardgame/README.md

 ### Gameplay

 Each turn, you play a card from your hand and then draw a new card from the deck.
-You can choose to skip a turn to discard your entire hand and draw a new one.

 Some of the cards you have are **Combo Cards** - if you play a combo card, you go up an extra step for every other combo card you've played before it in a row, up to 5 steps!
 (That's the max combo.)